Autoparallel/site/content/longform/green_home/todays_lab.md

 Similarly, if you want to work with a service, but decide to stop using it, you can create a backup of that service in case you want to go back to using it in the future.
 Two examples of the latter for me are Tailscale and NextCloud -- I may want to use those again some time down the road, but currently don't.

+### storage
+Argueably this could have gone in the hardware section, but whatever.
+TODO

 ## services
 I don't run a ton of services, but what I do run are things I deem critical, or at least very useful, as well as the odd experiment.
 I constantly look for new services to run to make my life better.